RPi2User/librespotd/README.md

 In Order to install Librespot you need to provide the Dependencies.
 Those dependencies are split up into, those you need for building the Project and those you need to install rust.
-After the dependencies are all met, you can install librespot
+After the dependencies are all met, you can install librespot.

+In my case I used a Raspberry Pi.
+In theory you can use every platform that supports rust.
+Got it working on a Apple eMac (ppc G4).

 ### Dependencies